yandex/gixy/README.md

 Code guidelines:
   * Python code style should follow [pep8](https://www.python.org/dev/peps/pep-0008/) standards whenever possible;
-  * Pull requests with new plugins must contain unit tests for it.
+  * Pull requests with new plugins must have unit tests for it.